+KRX is the 13th largest stock exchange in the world, with a market capitalisation of $2.42 tn.
 The Korea Composite Stock Price Index (KOSPI), which is the representative stock market index of South Korea, is calculated based on market capitalization.
-Since 2021 began, the KOSPI has gained 203 points or 7.07%.

-Foreign investors may bet on the country’s economy through exchange-traded funds (ETFs) that offer immediate diversification.
-These ETFs mostly focus on large- to mid-sized companies.
+Foreign investors may bet on the South Korean economy through exchange-traded funds (ETFs) that offer immediate diversification.
+These ETFs mostly focus on large to mid-sized companies.

 The South Korean bond market is one of the largest in Asia.
 Over the past years, it has undergone several reforms and development geared toward slow but steady market liberalisation.
 Foreign investors are welcome to purchase all types of fixed-income instruments.
 Korean bonds are either government or corporate bonds.

-The government issues 3-year, 5-year, and 10-year bonds on a regular basis, and may be in the form of treasury bonds, National Housing Bonds, and Seoul Metropolitan Subway Bonds.
+The government issues 3-year, 5-year, and 10-year bonds on a regular basis, and in the form of treasury bonds, National Housing Bonds, and Seoul Metropolitan Subway Bonds.

 Real Estate Market

-Prices of real properties in South Korea have continued to increase despite new government policies aimed at stabilising the housing market in the country.
-This has been attributed to the declines in interest rates, and during the first 11 months of 2020, the nationwide housing purchase price composite index went up by 7.26%, the highest surge since October 2007.
+Prices of real properties in South Korea have continued to increase despite new government policies aimed at stabilizing the housing market in the country.

 This price surge has attracted foreign investors and local multi-homeowners to buy houses as an investment.
 With owning a house traditionally perceived as a sign of stability, surveys show that 83% of South Koreans want to have their own houses.